Whitecat18/Whitecat18/README.md

 👾 I've been cracking since the age of 17, when I first discovered the thrill of breaking into computer systems. its been just an year Since then, I've eaged to developed my skills to become a master of Sec .

 🤖 When I'm not pentesting , I'm diving into the world of AI and machine learning.
-I believe that these technologies hold immense potential for future and make my security research a lot more easier , and I'm always looking for ways to leverage them to stay one step ahead of the bad guys , becoz im more that that. 🤖
+I believe that these technologies hold immense potential for future and make my research a lot more easier , and I'm always looking for ways to leverage them to stay one step ahead of the bad guys , becoz im more that that. 🤖

 ## Projects